double128/sdn-final-project/README.md

 $ git clone http://github.com/noxrepo/pox
 $ pip install libtmux
 $ pip install pyyaml
+$ pip3 install networkx 	# DO NOT TYPE "pip" HERE, YOU NEED "pip3"
 ```

 Should this be in a virtual environment?
 Yes.
 Will this project be moved into a virtual environment?
 Maybe someday.